-In 1989, the PRCE authorized the Graduate Program in Biomedical Sciences (GPBS) within the School of Medicine.
-This program offers a Doctor of Philosophy in Cellular and Molecular Biology, a Doctor of Philosophy in Neuroscience, Masters in Science or in Arts in Anatomy and Cell Biology, Biochemistry, Microbiology and Immunology, Neuroscience, Pharmacology, and Physiology.
+The Graduate Program in Biomedical Sciences (GPBS) is within the School of Medicine and offers a Doctor of Philosophy in Cellular and Molecular Biology, a Doctor of Philosophy in Neuroscience, as well as Masters in Science or in Arts in Anatomy and Cell Biology, Biochemistry, Microbiology and Immunology, Neuroscience, Pharmacology, and Physiology.
+In 2018, the UCC incorporated a Doctor of Chiropractic degree academic program that combines a solid foundation in basic sciences and clinical skills, together with an in-depth immersion into the evidence-based chiropractic field.